IrinaBelaya/Life-Expectancy-World-Health-Organization/README.md

 ## Summary:
 Life expectancy is simply defined as the number of years an individual can expect to live.
-Using the World Health Organization (WHO) database, I performed a linear regression, a multiple linear regression followed by the logistic regression to formulate a hypothesis.
+Using the [Life Expectancy dataset](https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who/metadata) obtained from the World Health Organization (WHO) database, I performed a linear regression, a multiple linear regression followed by the logistic regression to formulate a hypothesis.
 After cleaning the dataset, the linear regression revealed that all independent variables impact the dependent variable or life expectancy (Adj.
 Rsquared